 Some boxers opt to participate in a boxing training camp which can give you a definite schedule for your training.
 This is exactly what FightCamp offers and where the name comes from.
-FightCamp is at an at-home boxing gym that offers hundreds of online, on-demand classes, equipment and a personalized online training course.
+FightCamp is a connected fitness at-home boxing gym that offers hundreds of on-demand boxing and kickboxing workouts, boxing equipment for your training such as a punching bag, boxing gloves, hand wraps, and a personalized online training course.
 It is a great option for those looking to train at home.

 Ultimately, if you are looking to get in shape fast and want to adequately prepare for your next boxing fight, you will need to incorporate workouts and exercises that focus on endurance, stamina, and strength.
 Running, HIIT, mitt work, sparring, shadowboxing, strength and conditioning, weightlifting, and boxing drills are all great ways to train.
 Remember, always train with intensity!

 Step-By-Step: How To Put On Boxing Quick Wraps

 The COMPLETE Beginner’s Guide to Training Like a Boxer